mufidu/mufidu.com/posts/detox.md

 For now, there is a trend called Dopamine Detox, which makes us lower our dopamine standards which are usually already very high.

-Here is the concept, every day we've used all kinds of social media, and we don't feel satisfied even though we've been scrolling for hours. <mark>That's because our dopamine standards are already high, and it makes us hard to be satisfied</mark>.
+Here is the concept, every day we've used all kinds of social media, and we don't feel satisfied even though we've been scrolling for hours. ==That's because our dopamine standards are already high, and it makes us hard to be satisfied==.

 Moreover, it's human nature that we can't be satisfied.
 We have to lower the standard so we don't get too addicted to those things.